-- in Germany there is a monument dedicated to Leibniz cookies;
+- In Germany there is a monument dedicated to Leibniz cookies.

-- most people like to eat cookies with milk;
+- Most people like to eat cookies with milk.

-How to celebrate
+How to take part

 When is Homemade Cookie Day Celebrated in 2012?